 If amenities are key for your crew, we’ve got spas, free breakfasts, shuttles and private bowling alleys and movie theaters.
 If it’s green lodging that tops your list, there are a slew of sustainable and environmentally focused properties.
 Wherever you rest your heads at night, your family will be received with warm mountain hospitality.

 To ski or not to ski is another biggie on the Breckenridge planning list.
 Kids ages 3 and up can learn to ski and snowboard at the Breckenridge Ski and Ride School while older kids gain new skills alongside their parents during a family private lesson.
 We’ve rounded up real-life advice from real ski moms on how to make the most of your time on the slopes.
 From gear to lessons to stellar kid-approved terrain and ways to save money, here are our top 5 family ski tips.

 Skiing and snowboarding isn’t the only way to play in the snow.
 There are so many ways to dive into winter in Breckenridge.
 To get you started, we’ve compiled our 10 best activities for families.
 Explore the serene powdery forests and mountainsides on a snowmobile, dog sled tour or guided snowshoe outing.
-Fly down the sledding hill at Carter Park or go ice skating at the Stephen C. West Ice Arena.
+Fly down the sledding hill or go ice skating at the Stephen C. West Ice Arena.
 Take a soaring ride on the free BreckConnect Gondola or travel underground at Country Boy Mine.

 After playing in the snow, be sure to stroll historic Main Street and warm up over the best hot cocoa and homemade baked goodies.